 Pedigrees, such as this, give personalities to coins.
 They show what important collections coins have been a part of and what important personalities owned those coins.
 Pedigrees tell stories, like that of the unique 1873-CC No Arrows dime Louis C. Eliasberg was able to purchase that was the final coin needed to complete his collection of every United States coin issue, a feat never before or since accomplished by anyone else.
-That coin recently sold last August in the Stack’s Bowers auction at the American Numismatic Association’s World’s Fair of Money in Philadelphia for $1.84 million.
+That coin recently sold in August, 2011 as part of the Stack’s Bowers auction at the American Numismatic Association’s (ANA) World’s Fair of Money in Philadelphia for $1.84 million.

 Another intriguing story that accompanies coins that are available to many more collectors than the previous unique piece is that of the gold coins and ingots recovered from more than a mile and a half deep in the Atlantic Ocean off the coast of the Carolinas.
 For more than a century and a quarter these coins lay on the ocean’s floor where they were very nicely preserved by the deep, dark cold waters of the Atlantic Ocean, and during the late 1980s were painstakingly recovered one-by-one to keep them that way.